Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified four projects likely to impact the area.
 Key projects are Ridgeview Estate, Maryville Downs Estate, Maryville Downs, and Chittering Eco-Golf Resort and Luxury Estates.
-The following details those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.